april-zhm/promox_server_recovery_plan/README.md

 2. Click **Restore** → **From backup location**.

-3. Choose the destination path that corresponds to your Docker bind mount (e.g. `/mnt/host/Actual_budget`).
+3. Choose the destination path that corresponds to your Docker bind mount (e.g. `/mnt/host/docker_volumes/Actual_budget`).

 4. Select the backup set and restore version you want.

 5. Restore to the **same location** to overwrite the old data.

+6. Restore Docker Compose, Docker Volume, and Immich Docker Volume.

 After restore:

 `docker compose down